jonhorton/gatsby-starter-netlify-cms/src/pages/solutions/giving-platform.md

   blurbs:
     - image: /img/coffee.png
       text: >
         <strong>Merchant Account</strong>
         We handle the behind the scenes payment processing for Credit Cards and ACH transactions, while using your existing Gateway provider.
-Give us some info, we handle the details, you receive the savings!
+Give us some info, we handle the details, you receive the savings.
-      <p>Learn More > </p>
-    - image: /img/coffee-gear.png
+    - image: /img/coffee.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your